hdadvisors/chesterfield-market-analysis/docs/part-2a-1.md

 ### Average asking rent

 From the early 2000s, rental housing costs had generally been declining in the county.
 But changing trends in affordability and lifestyle have led to an increasing demand for rentals that has led to a complementary increase in rental housing costs.
 Since 2012, the average asking rent in the county has been on a steady increase.
-In Q3 2021, average asking rent in the county reached a two decade high of $1,510.
+In Q2 2021, average asking rent in the county reached a two decade high of $1,515, when adjusting for inflation.

 Average market asking rent per unit is expected to climb in the county---signalling an increasing demand, as well as the construction of higher end rental apartments.